verse-lab/greta/README.md

 - *lexer.ml* - definition of a lexer

 - *utils.ml* - some glue code to hook things together

+- *converter.ml* - converters from mly to cfg and vice versa

 - *main.ml* - main repl